aklapatch/worship-attempt/notes.md

 - maybe I need to not load all the songs at once.
 I may need to load all the songs more lazily through the database, but I can't think of a way to do that without repeatedly reading to the database every draw call(THAT'S REALLY BAD).

+## Libs required to build
+### MSYS2
+All of these are the mingw-w64-x86_64 variants of these libraries.
+- opencv
+- sqlite
+- cairomm
+- glfw
+- More that I may have forgetten
+### other
+- imgui

 ## misc
 - there was a memory leak in the image menu, I needed to implement a system where new textures are only generated/allocated if the image_list size changes